 Above is the trailer for my last film of the year, Salthouse Marshes.
 Continuing on from last year’s theme in a trend I hope to continue with on a yearly basis, the film is a short, landscape obsessed ghost story.
-With the BBC seeming reluctant to bother with a ghost story for Christmas any more, … Continue reading Trailer – Salthouse Marshes.
+With the BBC seeming reluctant to bother with a ghost story for Christmas any more, it feels necessary to in some way plug the gap … Continue reading Trailer – Salthouse Marshes.